bjssacademy/react-basics/chapter8.md

 import { BasketContext } from "./context/BasketContext";
 ```

-Then we want to set the `basket` variable to an empty array:
+Then we want to set the `basket` variable to a simple integer, starting with value zero:

 ```jsx
 const App = () => {